 The Passenger Predictability solution takes into account changes in the timetable, train delays, or any other operational issues that cause problems with platform overcrowding or train capacity.
 The goal is to provide preemptive alerts of potential overcrowding at stations, allowing MTA to take preventive measures.

 Better data for improved experiences

-By using a combination of various sensor technologies, along with advanced deep learning algorithms, Veovo´s Passenger Predictability solution provides a real-time and reliable overview of passenger volumes, how they move within and between stations, their average wait time, and the occupancy on trains.
+Using a combination of various sensor technologies and advanced deep learning algorithms, Veovo’s Passenger Predictability solution provides a real-time and reliable overview of passenger volumes, how they move within and between stations, their average wait time, and the occupancy on trains.

 Besides live reporting, data is used to detect and predict irregularities, such as, for example, constructions, repairs, incidents or delays.
-This means that when things deviate from the norm, the impact on occupancy and dwell time can be pinpointed, to better anticipate future passenger volumes and movement, and thereby minimize disruptions.
+This means that when things deviate from the norm, the impact on occupancy and dwell time can be pinpointed to better anticipate future passenger volumes and movement and minimize disruptions.
 The MTA can use this information to improve the deployment of staff to stations, change train distribution and plan more efficient station design.